christopher-kleine/slt/README.md

 - `GroupBy`: Creates a map of slices, grouped by the provided function.
 - `Intersect`: Takes 2 slices and returns a new slice containing overlapping elements.
 - `Map`: Creates a new slice based on the provided function.
+- `Mode`: Calculates the mode of a slice.
 - `None`: Checks if no entry passes the provided function.
 - `Overlap / OverlapFunc`: Checks if two slices have overlapping entries.
 - `Reduce`: Loops all entries and returns a new value.